Combinatorial rigidity for some infinitely renormalizable unicritical polynomials: Proof of the rigidity theorem

 containing the critical point.

-For $c_{n-1}$ in a finite number of truncated secondary limbs, the Julia bouquet $\BB_{2,0}$ is union of a finite number of little Julia sets.
-Hence, by above lemma, it depends upper semi-continuously on $c_{n-1}$.
-As $\BB_{2,0}$ is contained well inside the interior of $Y_0^0$ for $c_{n-1}$ in the closure of the truncated secondary limb, we conclude that modulus of $Y_0^0\setminus \BB_{2,j}$ is uniformly bounded below.
+For a twice satellite renormalizable $c_{n-1}$ in a finite number of truncated secondary limbs, the filled bouquet $\BB_{2,0}$ is defined an is a union of a finite number of little filled Julia sets.
+Also $\BB_{2,0}$ is contained well inside the interior of $Y_0^0$ for $c_{n-1}$ in the closure of these parameter values.
+Therefore, by the above proposition, $\mod(Y_0^0\setminus \BB_{2,j})$ is uniformly bounded away from zero.

-To see that these moduli are uniformly bounded above, one only needs to observe that $\alf_{n}$ and $0$ belong to $\BB_{2,0}$ and are distinct for these parameters. \end{proof}
+To see that these moduli are uniformly bounded from above, one needs only to observe that $\alf_{n}$ and $0$ belong to $\BB_{2,0}$ and are distinct for these parameters. \end{proof}